Meet the TED2020 Fellows and Senior Fellows whose ideas and innovations are creating meaningful impact.

 Gaunt's scholarship has been funded by The Ford Foundation and the National Endowment for the Humanities and is a nationally- and internationally-recognized speaker.
 She also is a certified expert witness in federal and state cases on the unintended consequences of social media.
 She also continues to perform and record as a classically-trained, jazz vocalist and R&B singer-songwriter.
 Her original compositions are available on Be the True Revolution.

-Environmentalist Kathy Hannun is the cofounder of Dandelion, a geothermal heating and cooling startup on a mission to electrify heating.
+Environmentalist and TED Fellow Kathy Hannun is the cofounder of Dandelion, a geothermal heating and cooling startup on a mission to electrify heating.
 She started Dandelion while working as a Rapid Evaluator within Alphabet's X lab, where she led a team that created a carbon neutral fuel from seawater.
 Dandelion grew from two people to the largest residential geothermal installer in the US in less than three years.
 The company has pioneered novel drilling techniques to make geothermal installations more affordable and has partnered with ConEdison, one of the largest utilities in the US, to promote geothermal heating as an alternative to fuel oil and natural gas.

 Daniel Alexander Jones exemplifies the artist as energy worker.
 His body of original work includes plays, performance pieces, recorded music, concerts, music theatre events, essays and long-form improvisations.
 Energy is his medium.
 He creates multi-dimensional experiences where bodies, minds, emotions, voices and spirits conjoin, shimmer and heal.